 The style and distribution of the houses in the nearby towns and cities has changed.
 It’s been a while since we’ve come across any road sign in Basque.
 We have travelled enough that the weather has changed completely: the few clouds are wispy, and the sun is warming my face.

-Alazne is reading some book in her digital reader.
+Alazne is reading some book on her digital reader.
 We haven’t spoken in around half an hour.
 My shoulders feel tense from having been stuck in this vehicle, and I guess also from the anxiety I’ve been tolerating recently.
-Now that I allow myself to pay attention to my body’s troubles, I can tell that my leg muscles are tired of keeping the same posture for so long.
+Now that I allow myself to pay attention to this body’s troubles, I can tell that my leg muscles are tired of keeping the same posture for so long.

 “What are you reading?”
 I ask Alazne.

 “Oh, it’s called ‘The Old Man and the Sea’,” she says as she briefly peers up at me before returning to her reader.
 “It’s really boring, to be honest… My teacher recommended it.”

 “One of Hajime Isayama’s earlier works, I believe.”